-Damaged keys or locks shall be promptly reported to a supervisor.
+Damaged keys or locks shall be promptly reported, and the entire keyset will be given to a supervisor.
 No part of a broken key shall be left in the lock.
-All portions of the damaged key must be turned in to the on-duty supervisor, who will ensure duplicate keys are provided as needed.
+All portions of the damaged key must be turned in to the on-duty supervisor, who will place the keyset in the emergency lockbox, located in the Correctional Sergeant's Office.
+The Correctional Sergeant will replace the keyset with an "Out of Order" tag and place it in the Central Control lockbox, on the cooresponding key hook.
+A Jail Incident Report shall be completed and an email will be sent to the Correctional Sergeant assigned to Key Control..
 Damaged locks shall be replaced or repaired as soon as practicable.
 Appropriate security measures shall be taken until such time as the lock is properly restored.
 No lock to a security door or gate shall be permitted to be inoperable or left in an unsuitable condition.
 No incarcerated person shall be secured in a cell, detention room or area that has inoperable locks.